phuselab/pyEcoSampling/README.md

 ## Usage

-Ecosampling might be used as a application stand alone or as an API to write your onw gaze sampling script.
-Following are the methods for both execution kinds
+Ecosampling might be used as a application stand alone or as an API to write your own gaze sampling script.
+Following are the methods for execution the application

 ### Running as an Application